laminlabs/lamindb/docs/organize.md

 curate
 ```

-This guide walks through organizing datasets via files & folders, via relationships in a database, and via versioned collections.
+This guide walks through organizing datasets using files & folders, database relationships, and versioned collections.

 ## Organize via folders

-If a database seems daunting, you can think of and use lamindb like a versioned file system in which you organize artifacts into virtual folders by using `/`-separated keys, similar to AWS S3.
+If a database seems daunting, you can use LaminDB as a versioned file system.
+Similar to AWS S3, you organize artifacts into virtual folders using `/`-separated keys.
 For a single file, you'd call:

 ```python
 artifact1 = ln.Artifact("./dataset.csv", key="project1/dataset1.csv").save()  # ingest the file in "folder" project1/